obravo-97/osticket-prereqs/README.md

 </p>
 <p>
-4th Enable IIS by opening the Control Panel and selecting Turn Windows features on or off.
-Locate Internet Information Services (IIS), enable it, then navigate to:

-World Wide Web Services → Application Development Features → CGI

-Enable CGI and click OK to apply the changes.
+5th Next, install PHP Manager for IIS by right-clicking the installer and selecting Install.

 </p>
 <br />